 3D printing or Additive Manufacturing is the process of making a 3 dimensional object of virtually any shape or size from a digital model.
 3D printing uses a process which adds successive layers of the chosen material in different shapes.
 Traditional Machining techniques mostly rely on removing excess material by cutting or drilling until a the desired shape is reached.

 This is a great process that will save designers from having to create actual models and then spend the time and money to ship them to a client.
+I once, while living in Las Vegas, had to hire a moving company, found from reading their online Oasis Moving & Storage reviews to transport a (scaled down) prototype of an art project to a client in California.
+It was a delicate prototype that fortunately arrived without a mishap, which I was most grateful to Oasis Moving & Storage.
 However with a 3D printer I can send design concepts from anywhere in the world and they can be visualized 3 dimensionally by a client.

 The first 3D printer was created in 1984 by Chuck Hull of 3D Systems Corp.
 There has been an increase in the sales of these machines and their prices have dropped greatly.
 The applications this technology can be used for are endless because it is used for both prototyping and distributed manufacturing.
 Applications range from architecture, construction (AEC), industrial design, automotive, aerospace, military, engineering, civil engineering, dental and medical industries, biotech (human tissue replacement), fashion, footwear, jewelry, eyewear, education, geographic information systems, food, and many other fields.
 Because 3D printers can easily offset their initial cost by enabling consumers to avoid costs associated with everyday items found in the home many people feel this technology will become a mass market item used in everyday life.